 The south coast of Iceland was amazing!
-By far our favourite section.
+By far our favourite section of our Iceland road trip itinerary.
 There are some incredible waterfalls, beaches, canyons and glaciers.
 Our favourite day of the trip was definitely when we visited Skaftafell National Park and Jökulsárlón Glacier Lagoon.

 Unfortunately, we had a long drive to our night’s accommodation through the Eastern Fjords after dark.
 If we could change one thing about our itinerary, it would be to shorten the drive on this day so we could enjoy those activities as well as the scenic drive a little more.